Why Toigo

 1995 Angel Stewart, who joined the staff as Program Director in 1992, becomes Executive Director.

-1998 Board of Directors identify need for strategic leadership role of the operations.
-Nancy Sims joins the Foundation in newly created role of President & CEO, setting a course for the organization’s program growth.
+1998 The Board of Directors identify the need for a strategic leadership role of the organization.
+Nancy Sims joins the Foundation in the newly created role of President & CEO, setting a course for the organization’s program growth.
 Foundation supports 90 Fellows nationwide.

-2002 APEx™ leadership initiative is launched as a cutting-edge curriculum presenting practical and soft-skill training to further leadership & advancement agenda.
+2002 APEx™ leadership initiative is launched as a cutting-edge curriculum, presenting practical and soft-skill training to further the leadership & advancement agenda.

 2005 Toigo PRO™ improves the efficiency and access for Employers to reach Toigo Talent at both the entry and more experienced talent.
 Alumni announce creation of Alumni endowment Fund with initial pledges totaling $500,000.

-2007 Annual Gala hosts 1200 guests.
+2007 The Annual Gala hosts 1200 guests.
 Keynote speaker: William Jefferson Clinton.

-2010 Toigo introduces post-graduate programming and services with anchors on board diversity, women in leadership, entrepreneurship.
+2010 Toigo introduces post-graduate programming and services focused on leadership development and entrepreneurship.

-2011 Toigo Groundbreakers Summit brings together top women leaders for insights and exchange on skills and perspectives around advanced leadership.
+2011 Toigo Groundbreakers Summit brings together top leaders for insights and exchange on skills and perspectives around advancement of women in leadership.

 2017 The Foundation welcomed former first lady Michelle Obama to the stage at the annual Gala with a special interview by a Toigo Alumna.
 Toigo Alumni leader announces a gift to the Foundation of $500,000 to grow the mission impact of the organization.

 2019 Toigo’s thought leadership contributed to a powerful book and subsequent feature article on experiences of senior black leaders within business.
 The Foundation presented firsthand perspectives on the lives of leaders and their journeys to positions of leadership.
 The collective work was a cover story in HBR at year-end 2019.
-Toigo Inclusion Strategy Services offered support to small to mid-size organizations seeking to build and/or improve the workplace environments.
 The Foundation served more than 300 students seeking career counsel and support during shelter in place and virtual work environments.

 2021 The Groundbreakers women in leadership Initiative is expanded to include a focused program for mid-career professionals in a program called RISE.
-Participants experienced leadership assessment, coaching, networking, and mentoring.
+Participants benefit from leadership assessment, coaching, networking, and mentoring.

-2023 Six Toigo Alumnae recognized among more than 50 high-impact leading women in institutional investing.
-The Foundation receives funding from the PREA Foundation to launch a pilot learning intensive in real estate.
+2023 Six Toigo Alumnae recognized among more than 50 high-impact leading women in institutional investing by P&I. The Foundation receives funding to launch a pilot learning intensive in real estate.

 Support the Mission